HuyaneMatsu/hata/docs/topics/user_menu.md

 The channel to send the message to.

-Also can be given as `Message` to reply or as `InteractionEvent` as well.
+Can also be given as `Message` or as `InteractionEvent`.

 ##### message

-A message to reuse inside of the menu.
+A message to re-use inside the menu.
 Optional keyword only.

 ## Examples